ProgramsYouth & Schools

 Youth Field Trips

-Growing Hope plays an active role in helping establish and supporting gardens in Ypsilanti area schools.
-We facilitate an annual Garden Leadership Training where teachers, parents, administrators and students learn about organizing and sustaining a school garden.
-We also work closely with staff and administrators to encourage and support cafeterias to provide and promote local produce from area farms and gardens.
-In 2016 we are working closely with the Perry Early Learning Center to jumpstart their school garden and healthy lunchroom.
+Growing Hope plays an active role in helping establish and support gardens in Ypsilanti area schools with the help of active staff, principals, and community members.
+By working collaboratively with staff and administrators, we believe that we can encourage and support cafeterias to provide and promote local produce from area farms and gardens.
+Throughout 2016 and 2017, we are working closely with Perry Early Learning Center to support their school garden and healthy lunchroom efforts.

 Health and Wellness in Ypsilanti Schools